CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - An HTML button was clicked

 Often, when events happen, you may want to do something.
 JavaScript lets you execute code when events are detected.
 DOM Events are sent to notify code of interesting things that have taken place.
 Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
 Events can represent everything from basic user interactions to automated notifications of things happening in the rendering model.
 The Event interface represents an event which takes place in the DOM.
-An event can be triggered by the user action e.g. clicking mouse button or tapping keyboard, or generated by APIs to represent the progress of an asynchronous task.
+An event can be triggered by the user action e.g. clicking mouse button or tapping keyboard or generated by APIs to represent the progress of an asynchronous task.
 There are many types of events, some of which use other interfaces based on the main Event interface.
-Event itself contains the properties and methods which are common to all events.
 Many DOM elements can be set up to accept (or "listen" for) these events, and execute code in response to process (or "handle") them.
 Event-handlers are usually connected (or "attached") to various HTML elements (such as button, div, span, etc.) using EventTarget.addEventListener().
 The Event() constructor creates a new Event.

 #### What is event bubbling/capturing?
 How would you use it?
-Event Bubbling and Event Capturing is the foundation of event handler and event delegation in JavaScript.
+Event Bubbling and Event Capturing is the foundation of event handling in JavaScript.
 Event bubbling and capturing are two ways of event propagation in the HTML DOM API, when an event occurs in an element inside another element, and both elements have registered a handle for that event.
-The event propagation mode determines in which order the elements receive the event.
-Event Bubbling is the event starts from the deepest element or target element to its parents, then all its ancestors which are on the way to bottom to top.
-Event Capturing is the event starts from top element to target element.
+The event propagation mode determines in which order the elements receive the event. **Event Bubbling** is the event starts from the deepest element or target element to its parents, then all its ancestors which are on the way to bottom to top. **Event Capturing** is the event starts from top element to target element.

 **With bubbling,** the event is first captured and handled by the innermost element and then propagated to outer elements.<br />
 **With capturing,** the event is first captured by the outermost element and propagated to the inner elements.<br />

 We can use the addEventListener(type, listener, useCapture) to register event handlers for in either bubbling (default) or capturing mode.
 To use the capturing model pass the third argument as true.

-**Full View of Event Flow** - every event flow has three phase:

-- Event Capturing
-- Event Target
-- Event Bubbling.

 #### What is JSON and how do we use it?
-JSON is a string format which is very similar to the one that javascript uses to define objects.
-Browsers has a built in JSON object to convert a variable to JSON string (JSON.stringify function) and to convert a JSON string back to a variable (JSON.parse function).
+JSON — JavaScript Object Notation — is a set of text formatting rules (string format) for storing and transferring data in a machine and human readable way.
+It looks a lot like the object literal syntax of JavaScript, and it is from there JSON originates.
+JSON is used to transfer information - between your browser to a server, or saved in text files for retrieval later - because it’s simply text.
+That means you can’t store complex data like a function, but you can store arrays objects containing simple data, strings and numbers.
 Data is either converted to or from JSON, using methods called stringify and parse respectively.
 JSON.stringify converts an object into a JSON string.
 The string can then be converted back to a JavaScript object using JSON.parse.
-JSON — JavaScript Object Notation — is a set of text formatting rules for storing and transferring data in a machine and human readable way.
-It looks a lot like the object literal syntax of JavaScript, and it is from there JSON originates.
-JSON is used to transfer information - between your browser to a server, or saved in text files for retrieval later - because it’s simply text.
-That means you can’t store complex data like a function, but you can store arrays objects containing simple data, strings and numbers.
-JSON is taking over from XML as the data-transfer format of the web, and many new web APIs are written exclusively serving JSON, which can mean that you can be using AJAX technology to grab JSON.
+JSON is taking over from XML as the data-transfer format of the web, and many new web APIs are written exclusively serving JSON, which can mean that you can use AJAX technology to grab JSON.

 **It is useful to:**
 - send/receive data: between js code and a server / between two servers